dogonthehorizon/chiphat/README.md

 ### Interacting with the HipChat API

 #### Simple requests
-Once authenticated, you can make requests to HipChat by calling the appropriate method for your needs.

 Required parameters for a request are passed in to each function in order.
 Say for example you wanted to create a room, you would pass in the room name